MislavJaksic/Knowledge-Repository/BigData/Stack/README.md

 ## Stack

-A stack is a collection of programming tools.
+A stack is a collection of synergetic programming tools.